PR0801/Salary_Prediction/README.md

 ## Dataset

--Kaggle Link of Dataset - https://www.kaggle.com/datasets/mubeenshehzadi/salary-dataset
+- Kaggle Link of Dataset - https://www.kaggle.com/datasets/mubeenshehzadi/salary-dataset
 - The core dataset is stored in `dataset/Salary_Data.csv`.
 - Place additional data files in the `dataset/` folder as needed.